Elsa Asenijeff

-Elsa Asenijeff (Elsa Maria Packeny 3 January 1867 in Vienna, Austria-Hungary - 5 April 1941 in Braunsdorf), was an Austrian writer and partner of Max Klinger.
+Elsa Asenijeff (Elsa Maria Packeny 3 January 1867 in Vienna, Austria-Hungary - 5 April 1941 in Braunsdorf) was an Austrian writer and partner of Max Klinger.

 Life

 Elsa Maria Packeny came from the Viennese bourgeoisie.
-Her father Karl Packeny was director of the Austrian Southern Railway.
+Her father (Karl Packeny) was director of the Austrian Southern Railway.
 Until 1887 she attended the Vienna Teacher Training Center.

-After she had refused some marriage proposals, her parents forced her to marry.
+After she had refused several marriage proposals, her parents forced her to marry.
 In 1890 she married the eleven-years-older Bulgarian engineer and diplomat Ivan Johann Nestoroff and went with him to Sofia, Bulgaria.
 The marriage was not happy.
 She felt at the mercy of her husband, a theme that influenced her literary works in many ways.
 In 1896 she wrote a narrative volume Is That Love? using the pseudonym Elsa Asenijeff, which she had chosen in memory of her deceased firstborn son Asen.

 In 1896, she divorced Nestoroff and the Bulgarian state allowed her to use Asenijeff as her official name.
 In 1897 she went to Leipzig, Germany to study philosophy and economics.
 She left her second son Heraclitus, born in 1896, with her grandparents.